Skip to content

-SOLD OUT - This course will offer practical AAC strategies for educators who work with early communicators with visual impairments and additional disabilities.
+This course will offer practical AAC strategies for educators who work with early communicators with visual impairments and additional disabilities.

 This tutorial looks at positioning and other best practices to increase access to technology for multiple disabilities students during classroom activities.